top of page

 The study of subduction zones requires comparison across regions to allow for insights about the controlling factors of the tectonic, volcanic and landscape systems.

-SZNet - the international component of SZ4D - is a coordination network for an international community studying subduction zone geohazards.
+SZNet - the international collaboration component of SZ4D - is a coordination network for an international community studying subduction zone geohazards.
 SZNet has been created to connect existing regional networks and provide a unified framework when studying these hazards.
-SZNet is currently composed of 14 networks across 5 continents with a particular emphasis on improving observations in Chile, which hosts one of the world’s most geologically active and accessible subduction zones.
+SZNet is currently composed of 15 networks across 5 continents with a particular emphasis on improving observations in Chile, which hosts one of the world’s most geologically active and accessible subduction zones.
 As such, SZNet has three main missions:

 1. to compare observations of subduction zones around the globe with a common dataset and understanding,